VamshiKrsna/Quantalytics/README.md

-# stock-forecast-trends-btech
+# Quantalytics

+Quantalytics - A Stock Forecast and analysis application

-Stock forecast and trends analysis using multivariate analysis
+Quantalytics can forecast stock data, and perform multivariate analysis.